Mattrfu/StoryRecommender/README.md

 # A few notes
 All the unsupervised items here only show off the top 100 stories that I scraped.
 It should be noted that I scraped a few thousand stories, but for the sake of example, I only showed the top 100.
+Furthermore, given that these stories are based off of scraped user like and comment patterns, it should be noted that this changes over time.
+Given that this data was scraped in 2016, the data is likely very outdated.
+Finally, the numbers at the bottom of the graph represent their indexes in an array.
+In this instance, it was more valuable to visualize with smaller number, rather than the larger values that represent unique fanfiction stories.